• Skip to primary navigation

 • Feel free to grill the peppers directly on the stovetop or outside.

 • Do not overcook the bell peppers; there should still be a bit of bite left on them.
-Make sure you stop cooking them as soon as you see blisters on their skins.
+Ensure you stop cooking them when you see blisters on their skins.

 • Do not skip the balsamic vinegar at the end.
-It provides a different kind of ‘sweetness’ to the dish — one that gives pollo alla romana that distinct taste.
+It provides a different kind of ‘sweetness’ to the dish — one that gives pollo alla Romana that distinct taste.

 Recipe variation